cmpitg/cmpitg.github.com/index.md

 ---
-layout: page
+layout: index
 title: Reference Error
 tagline: Thoughts about tech, education, open culture and other trivial stuff
 ---
 {% include JB/setup %}

 Hello folks!
-I've just finished my [about page](pages/about.html).
+I've just finished my [about page](/about/).

 To be updated really soon... :-)